Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Basic derivation

-where $w_{x}$ is the weight function for each solver whose sum is normalized to $x N$, resulting in $\sum \ln H_t^n = (1 - \beta)N$.
-Basically, it is sufficient to multiply $\beta$ by the weight function, the sum of which is already normalized to be $N$.
-However, in the case of CEM, it would be more computationally cheap to implement a tighter threshold for outputting non-zero weights by $\beta$ (i.e. $\beta \lambda$-quantile).
-In any case, such a design should be able to update the policy exclusively to avoid sampling the candidates that may produce worthless results from the next time, and appropriately reflects the fact that Reverse MPC is derived from RKL divergence.
+The simplest normalization is to multiply $x=1,\beta$, after normalizing by division by the sum.
+Meanwhile, in the case of CEM, it would be more efficiently cheap to implement a tighter threshold for outputting nonzero weights by $\beta$ (i.e. $\beta \lambda$-quantile).
+Regardless, $w_{x=1,\beta}(\cdot)$, which reflects the fact that Reverse MPC is derived from RKL divergence, must have the ability to update the policy exclusively to prevent sampling the candidates that could yield worthless results in the future.
 In addition, if $\beta = 0$, Reverse MPC is mostly reverted to the conventional method, although MD is remained.